 Fellows complete a pedagogical experiment with the support of the Northwestern Information Technology Teaching and Learning Technologies (TLT) team.
 TLT staff members will collaborate with faculty as they try out innovations in their teaching.
 Each faculty member or group of faculty will have his or her own dedicated TLT mentor and receive personalized help.

 What is involved in being an EdTech fellow?
 As a fellow, you will:

 Attend meetings and events where you’ll see experts demonstrate new educational technologies or talk about new classroom teaching strategies.

 Collaborate with other fellows, engaging in meaningful interdisciplinary exchanges.

-Work on your project, benefiting from one-on-one help from your FSS mentor.
+Work on your project, benefiting from one-on-one help from your TLT mentor.

 Possibly present at the annual TEACHx event at the end of the academic year.

 Shape the nature of the agenda by suggesting topics you want to know more about.

 Interested faculty must complete an application and propose a project, challenge, or experiment in which educational technology or blended or active learning techniques are part of the solution.
 Applications for the 2017-2018 school year are now available.
 Please submit your application by September 26, 2017.